RockyCabral/detour-flutter/README.md

-# Regras
-Até à data do Hackathon, qualquer atividade por parte dos concorrentes será inválida.
-No dia do Hackathon, o repositório será limpo para preparação para a competição.

-Durante a prova, existirão três checkpoints onde a equipa deverá obrigatoriamente empurrar o estado atual do projeto para o repositório.
-Estes ocorrerão às 17:00h, às 01:00h e às 10:00h.
-Os membros do NINF irão alertar para o efeito, mas é vital que a equipa tenha tudo preparado para ser empurrado aquando do momento.
-Para tal, é recomendado que a equipa faça pequenas contribuições dos seus progressos no decorrer do Hackathon.
+# Detour - Flutter Turism App

+Project created during an Hackathon, at FCT-UNL (2019), where I was the solo developer of this app's code, while my team worked on design, research and functionality.
+Detour is a targeted to those who look for interesting spots or small trips nearby but outside big citys.
+It's purpose was to satisfy the need of spreading awareness for the smaller points of interest in our country, which only a few people usually enjoy and know of.

-# SegmentationFault
+# SegmentationFault - Team's Name
-### Tiago Filipe Cabral Marques
+### Tiago Filipe Cabral Marques (Lead Developer)
-### Carolina Bandeira Luís Vieira
+### Carolina Bandeira Luís Vieira (Designer)
-### Francisco Luís Pedro da Silva
+### Francisco Luís Pedro da Silva (Designer/Functionality)
-### Alexandre Miguel Manta da Costa
+### Alexandre Miguel Manta da Costa (Designer/Research)